celo-org/docs/blog/12-25-22-step-by-step-guide-to-deploying-your-first-full-stack-dapp-on-celo/step-by-step-guide-to-deploying-your-first-full-stack-dapp-on-celo.md

             )}
       </Container>
     </div>
   );
 }

 export default App;
 ```

 6. Now we again gonna run `npm run dev` to start our application locally.

 ![image](images/8.png)

-*** 🥳🥳🥳 Congratulations! 🥳🥳🥳 You have successfully deployed your full stack Dapp on the Celo blockchain. ***
+**_ 🥳🥳🥳 Congratulations! 🥳🥳🥳 You have successfully deployed your full stack Dapp on the Celo blockchain. _**

 # Conclusion

-In conclusion, the full stack dapp we have built using Next.js, Ether.js, and a smart contract is a powerful tool for creating decentralized applications.
-The use of a smart contract on the Ethereum blockchain ensures that our dapp is transparent, secure, and immutable, while the frontend built with Next.js allows for a smooth and intuitive user experience.
+In conclusion, the full stack dApp we have built using Next.js, Ether.js, and a smart contract is a powerful tool for creating decentralized applications.
+The use of a smart contract on the Ethereum blockchain ensures that our dApp is transparent, secure, and immutable, while the frontend built with Next.js allows for a smooth and intuitive user experience.
 The combination of these technologies has allowed us to create a truly decentralized application that can be used by anyone, anywhere, at any time.
-With the potential to revolutionize the way we interact and transact online, the future looks bright for dapps like ours.
+With the potential to revolutionize the way we interact and transact online, the future looks bright for dApps like ours.

 # About Author

 Hi!
 My name is Kunal Dawar and I am a Full Stack web2/web3 Developer.
 I have participated in numerous hackathons and have been fortunate enough to win many of them.

 One thing that I am truly passionate about is creating things that are reliable and don't break easily.
-I believe that creating high-quality products is important not only for the users, but also for the overall growth and success of a business.
+I believe that creating high-quality products is important not only for the users but also for the overall growth and success of a business.

 In my free time, I enjoy learning about new technologies and staying up-to-date with the latest trends in the field.
 I also love to share my knowledge with others and mentor those who are interested in pursuing a career in web development.